yantrab/class-validator-rule/README.md

 # class-validator-rule
-## Strongly types validation
+## Strongly typed validation
-It is possible to do strongly type validation with class-validator.
+It is possible to do strongly typed validation with [class-validator](https://github.com/typestack/class-validator).

 ### example
 This class